VinceX2/Mineria_Datos/Unidad2/Practicas/Practica2/readme.md

                        labels = c(1,2,3))
 ```

-After of convertion the dataset we're almost ready to start the algorithm, next thing is split the data in 2 parts one for testing dataframe and the other for training dataframe.
+After of conversion the dataset we're almost ready to start the algorithm, next thing is split the data in 2 parts one for testing dataframe and the other for training dataframe.

 ```r
 split <- sample.split(dataset$Budgetmillion, SplitRatio = 0.8)